dieterdaems/Data-Engineering/README.md

 V1.1

-- Removed mongoDB login credentials from pythong script
+- Removed mongoDB login credentials from Python script
 - Fixed bug where layer and database name were switched
-- Updated sheduling and fixed bug in dagster schedules
+- Updated scheduling and fixed bug in Dagster schedules
 - Updated project name from tutorial to dataEngineering
-- Made fix for when you start and rss feed is empty ( in weekends )
+- Made a fix for when you start and RSS feed is empty (on weekends )
 - cleaned up code and added documentation